 CIRCL perspectives offer a window into the different worlds of various stakeholders in the cyberlearning community — what drives their work, what they need to be successful, and what they think the community should be doing.
 Share your perspective.

-Pati completed her Ed.D in Learning Technologies at Pepperdine University where her research focused on the intersectional identities of young women, the distribution of power in computing, and the elements that support, promote, and sustain the participation of women and underrepresented minorities in technical fields.
+Pati completed her Ed.D in Learning Technologies at Pepperdine University where her research focused on the intersectional identities of young women, the distribution of power in computing, and the elements that support, promote, and sustain the participation of women and traditionally underrepresented minorities in technical fields.
 Through her study, she wanted to gain a better understanding of the lived experiences of underrepresented women in undergraduate computer science (CS) and engineering programs in order to understand the factors that lead to their pursuit of the degree and their persistence in these programs.
-Pati currently serves as a mentor for young women in CS and engineering fields and works to create inclusive learning and work environments that reflect a diversity of experience and perspectives.
+Pati is now a researcher on the learning sciences team at Digital Promise Global where her research interests include teacher learning, K-12 classrooms, computer science education, and broadening participation in computing.
+She also serves as a mentor for young women in CS and engineering fields and works to create inclusive learning and work environments that reflect a diversity of experience and perspectives.

 How did you get started in cyberlearning?